websight-io/docs/docs/cms/developers/publishing/index.md

   void publish(@NotNull List<Resource> resources) throws PublishException;

   /**
    * Unpublishes a single resource.
-Implementation has to ensure that all the preconditions are
+Implementation must ensure that all the preconditions are
    * met.
    *
    * @param resource a resource to be unpublished